Condemned At Kangaroo Court

 A satellite today is linking this celebration

-To the four corners of the Earth
+to the four corners of the Earth

-From Mexico to New Zealand to Argentina.
+from Mexico to New Zealand to Argentina.

 How remarkable it is

-That we have at last settled the exchange rate question
+that we have at last settled the exchange rate question

-For the benefit of all.
+for the benefit of all.
 How wrong could Marx have been.

 Education for all.
 Communication for all.